LordGolias/antistasi/README.md

 Cities (`"city"`) and hills (`"hill","hillAA"`) are initialized differently, see `templates/world_altis.sqf` to learn how.

+## FIA HQ

+The FIA HQ is a location (called `fia_hq`) always controlled by FIA.
+The following scripts are relevant to change its position:

+- `fnc_HQselect.sqf`: client script to choose a position for the HQ
+- `fnc_HQplace.sqf`: teleport FIA HQ to a given location (initially-place or rebuild)
+- `fnc_HQdeploy.sqf`: places permanent HQ structures in FIA HQ position
+- `fnc_HQmove.sqf`: make petros join commander's group and allow the commander to use `fnc_HQbuild.sqf`
+- `fnc_HQbuild.sqf`: spawn the FIA HQ in petros current location (move the HQ)

+3 different events can cause the HQ to change position:
+- initial placement: execute `fnc_HQselect.sqf` which then calls `fnc_HQplace.sqf`
+- Commander chooses to move the HQ: execute `fnc_HQmove.sqf` and then `fnc_HQbuild.sqf`
+- HQ is destroyed: execute `fnc_HQselect.sqf` which then calls `fnc_HQplace.sqf`

+Both `fnc_HQbuild.sqf` and `fnc_HQplace.sqf` call `fnc_HQdeploy.sqf` to position the permanent structures.

 ## Vehicles

 Vehicles are bought by FIA or AAF, or are spawned by NATO/CSAT.
 Afterwards: